ricottatosta/ember-wiz/README.md

 `[application:main].loadRoute(target)`

 Used to preload and register factories and to cache factory instances.
+It preloads route, controller and template files of any route in the target not loaded yet.
 Returns an Ember Promise.

 `[router:main].startRouting()`